What is it about?

 Why is it important?

-As there has not historically been a large space carved out for the sociopolitical and emotional experiences of mixed-race individuals across the world, I'm hoping this paper, amongst other scholars' work, does its part to help fill this gap.
+As there has not historically been a large space carved out for the sociopolitical and emotional experiences of multiracial individuals across the world, I'm hoping this paper, amongst other scholars' work, does its part to help fill this gap.

 Read the Original